 She has a family who is in critical condition, too!
 They are emotionally strained and really heartbroken.
 I thought about her husband and children.

-Then in almost the same breathe we hear about Dennis the special monkey?!
+Then in almost the same breath, we hear about Dennis the special monkey?!

 It was painful! when a loved one is slipping away nothing else in the world matters.